akanijade/webscrape_emails/README.md

 # webscrape_emails
-Webscraping emails for websites that allow webscraping agents
+Webscraping emails for websites that allow webscraping

 # References